Royal Family Order of George VI

 The Royal Family Order of George VI is an honour that was bestowed on female members of the British royal family by King George VI.

 Princess Alexandra, The Hon.
-Lady Ogilvy is the last surviving member after the death of Queen Elizabeth II in 2022.
+Lady Ogilvy is the last surviving member after the death of her cousin Queen Elizabeth II in 2022.

 Appearance

-The insignia, an enamel portrait of the king surrounded by diamonds, is worn on a bow of rose pink ribbon.
+The insignia, an enamel portrait of the King surrounded by diamonds, is worn on a bow of rose pink ribbon.